 It can be overwhelming to find out you owe a tax debt that’s larger than you can afford to pay.
 With knowledgeable advice and professional help negotiating with the IRS, paying a debt owed to the IRS doesn’t have to be financially crippling.
 Read on to learn more about how taxpayers can satisfy debts owed to the IRS through installment plans.
-If you have any additional questions or want help negotiating your own payment plan, contact the skilled and experienced Dallas tax attorneys at Scammahorn Law for a consultation on your case.
+If you have any additional questions or want help negotiating your own payment plan, contact the skilled and experienced Tyler & Dallas installment agreement attorneys at Scammahorn Law for a consultation on your case.

 IRS offers multiple installment agreement options